Extension properties of asymptotic property C and finite decomposition complexity

 \SecRef{Applications and discussion}{Apps}

 The following simple corollary to Theorem \refT{Susan} illustrates applications to finitely generated groups that are readily available and require only isometric actions.

-\begin{CorRef}{OUR} Let $G$ be a free product of finitely generated groups $A \ast B$.
-We assume that all three groups are given word metric with respect to finite generating sets.
-If $A$ has FAD and $B$ has APC then $G$ has APC. \end{CorRef}
+\begin{CorRef}{OUR} Let $\pi \colon G \to H$ be a surjective homomorphism from finitely generated group $G$.
+We assume that the groups are given word metrics with respect to finite generating sets and that the kernel $K$ is given the subspace metric.
+If $K$ has FAD and $H$ has APC then $G$ has APC. \end{CorRef}

-\begin{proof} Every element of the group $G$ can be written as a product of words in $A$ and $B$.
-We define the action of such words on $B$ as either trivial for words from $A$ or by left multiplication for words from $B$.
-The quasi-stabilizers in $G$ are commensurable with $A$ (which is the stabilizer of each point).
-If $\asdim (A) \le n$ then all quasi-stabilizers, which are coarsely equivalent to $A$, have $\asdim (W_R(x_0)) \le n$, so the Theorem applies in this situation. \end{proof}